IndicoDataSolutions/indico-client-python/docs/_sources/workflow-intro.rst.txt

 .. image:: sample-workflow.png

-In this case, we are linking the output of a classifiction model to an extraction model - a very common use case for workflows.
+In this case, we are linking document OCR to a classification model and the output of the classifiction model to an extraction model - a very common use case for workflows.
 The input to the workflow is paragraphs from 10K/10Q SEC filings.
 Each paragraph is passed through the classifiction model.
 If a paragraph is classified as a Material Change then it's next passed through a second model to extract individual fields.

 Know that Workflows can only be created in the Indico Application.
-However, you can pass samples through a Workflow either in the app using "Try it Out" or via API.
+However, you can pass samples through a Workflow either in the app using "TEST WORKFLOW" or via API.

 Running Workflows via API